Problem · Array

 See Microsoft hiring insights

-Given n machine learning models, each with an associated cost and feature compatibility:
+Given n machine learning models, each model has an associated cost and feature compatibility:

-• cost[i] represents the cost of the ith model.
+• cost[i] is the cost of the i-th model.

-A set of models is k-capable if the number of models suitable for feature A and the number suitable for feature B are both greater than or equal to k.
+A set of models is k-capable when the number of selected models suitable for feature A and the number suitable for feature B are both at least k.

-For each value of k from 1 to n, determine the minimum cost required to assemble a k-capable set of models.
-Return an array of n integers, where the ith integer represents the minimum cost for an i-capable set.
-If no i-capable set exists, the ith integer should be -1.
+For every k from 1 through n, determine the minimum cost required to assemble a k-capable set.
+Return an array of n integers, where the value at index k - 1 is that minimum cost.
+If no k-capable set exists, return -1 for that position.

 Examples